 To support our new attorneys, we invite all Assistant Attorneys Generals to participate in the AGO Attorney Mentorship Program.
 Seasoned attorneys are matched with new hires and meet individually and in a large group, three times a year.
 Topics range from establishing career direction, understanding office policies, to managing complex litigation calendars.
 Meetings are informal, confidential and welcoming.
 The AGO Mentor Program is supported and encouraged office-wide, as an excellent way for new attorneys to establish long term relationships with other attorneys across the state.

 Under its performance management program, the Attorney General’s Office conducts an enhanced system of performance evaluations of all permanent employees and will provide recognition awards to attorneys and staff who meet or exceed specific award criteria, encouraging a high-level of accountability and productivity.
 The performance management process includes detailed job descriptions, work goals and employee evaluations to achieve a performance-based culture.
 Recognition awards can take the form of additional pay or time off, both of which are subject to available funding and is not guaranteed.

 The Washington State Attorney General’s Office is Recognized for Achievement in Establishing Healthy Worksite Culture.
-In August 2013, the Washington State Attorney General’s Office (AGO) once again achieved the Platinum Level of Washington Wellness Worksite designation, reflecting the AGO's high level of commitment to improving employee health and health-related performance in the organization.
+In 2015, the AGO once again received the Health Care Authority's Zo8 Award, demonstrating the Office fully supports health and wellness initiatives for its employees.
 For more information about the Washington Wellness Worksite program, visit the Washington Wellness Website.